Albert Gardiner: New South Wales politics

 In 1891, Gardiner was elected to the New South Wales Legislative Assembly with the support of the Labor Electoral League, the Labor Party's predecessor.
 He topped the poll in the seat of Forbes, although he refused to sign Labor's solidarity pledge in 1893.
 In 1894, with the abolition of Forbes, he was elected the member for Ashburnham, but was defeated in 1895.
 He stood unsuccessfully for Ashburnham in 1898 for the Free Trade Party and Orange in 1901 as an independent.
-In 1897, he divorced his first wife Ada Evelyn Jewell, who he had married in 1892, and he married Theresa Alice Clayton in 1902.
 He was elected member for Orange in 1904, but lost the seat in 1907.